kamclean/collaborator/vignettes/vignette_missing.md

 important task for ensuring the highest quality dataset for subsequent analyses.
-However, determining what data is missing within a REDCap project, particularly accounting for appropriately missing data (such as in the case of unfufilled branching logic) can be a challenging and time-consuming task to produce in real-time.
+However, determining what data is missing within a REDCap project, particularly accounting for appropriately missing data (such as in the case of unfulfilled branching logic) can be a challenging and time-consuming task to produce in real-time.

 The `report_miss()` function is designed to easily produce a high